 If you think you’re having an asthma attack you need to follow these steps, suggested by the NHS:

-- Take one puff of your reliever inhaler (blue) every 30-60 seconds – up to a maximum of 10 puffs.
+- Take one puff of your reliever inhaler (blue) every 30-60 seconds, up to a maximum of 10 puffs.

 - Call 999 immediately if you don’t have your inhaler with you, if you feel worse despite using your inhaler, if you don’t feel any better after 10 puffs, or if you’re worried at any point.

-The idea behind the inhalers is that they place you in charge of your symptoms.
 By using your inhaler correctly, you can manage your condition and reduce the chances of an attack.
 Taking your inhaler correctly will help with everyday tasks, such as walking up and down the stairs.

 Living with asthma

-Before taking part, you should also:
+Before taking part, you should also make sure that:

-- Ensure that you have your inhaler with you.
+- You have your inhaler with you.

-- Ensure that you warm-up and cool down thoroughly.
+- You warm-up and cool down thoroughly.